 Because of the ruling, Waititu is unfit to hold office as a chairperson, director or an employee of any company owned or controlled by the state, or any state organ, for life.

 After the initial case went to the IEBC dispute resolution committee, it still cleared Waititu.
 He was eligible to run for the Kabete parliamentary seat, which he won.
 Yet again, the IEBC decision went contrary to the judiciary findings.

 IEBC also cleared Moses Kuria to run for Gatundu South parliamentary seat.
 Kuria faced hate speech charges in court at the time.
-Since then, he has become notorious with hate speech and the court cases have tripled.
+Since then, he became

 Still on the IEBC threshold for integrity, the incumbent president and his deputy come to mind.
 We cannot forget that IEBC cleared them to run for presidency.
 The two had high profile cases involving crimes against humanity at the International Court of Justice.

 However, IEBC was not alone in this.
 The case challenging their eligibility dragged on at the High Court until the last minute.
 The High Court ruled it had no jurisdiction to determine the case.
 It said only the Supreme Court could make such a ruling.
 This paved way for IEBC to approve their candidature for the top seat.